portway/portway-docs/README.md

 ## 💫 Deploy

-Run a `gatsby build`, and create a new PR to master.
-Once this is merged, it will deploy to Netlify.
+Deployments are through Netlify. `master` is automatically deployed when it's updated.

+Every pull request gets a special preview URL, so that you can test changes there.

 Want to run a manual deployment?

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/BonkeyBong/portway-docs.git)